-1.4.1 Select the type, design, and materials of street furniture to reflect the desired character and identity of the corridor.

-1.4.2 Street furniture, such as benches, bicycle racks, kiosks and trash receptacles are appropriate in the Walnut Hill/Liberty Parkway, Hilldale/Memorial Drive and Beachaven/ Barksdale Sub-Districts.

-1.4.3 Priority locations for street furniture include transit stops, major building entries, mixed use locations, and parks.

-1.4.4 Newspaper boxes also contribute to the convenience and pedestrian feel of a street, but should be organized to avoid visual clutter.
+- 1.4.1 Select the type, design, and materials of street furniture to reflect the desired character and identity of the corridor. - 1.4.2 Street furniture, such as benches, bicycle racks, kiosks and trash receptacles are appropriate in all subdistricts. - 1.4.3 Priority locations for street furniture include transit stops, major building entries, mixed use locations, and parks. - 1.4.4 Newspaper boxes also contribute to the convenience and pedestrian feel of a street, but should be organized to avoid visual clutter.